PHILIPPE BOLTON, RECORDER MAKER

 Old woodworkers used to cut their trees, in winter, when they are at rest, and in the last quarter of the moon, when its tidal effect attracts the remaining sap towards the roots.
 Trees cut then are less prone to rotting and attacks by insects and fungus.
 This observation was the result of many years' experience.
 Some modern instrument makers take this into account, and observe the best times for cutting.

 Seasoning requires a cool, dry and shady place.
 Boxwood is often dried in logs, stacked vertically against the walls.
-Planks and squares are laid down horizontally separated by strips of dry wood to ensure good ventilation.
+Maple and fruitwoods are normally sawn into planks or squares which are laid down horizontally, separated by strips of dry wood to ensure good ventilation.

 To reduce the risk of deformation the pieces are cut up so that the wood fibres are as close as possible along the length of the instrument.
 To ensure this, boxwood logs can be split rather than sawn.

-The instrument blanks are left to rest for some time after having been turned into cylinders, and again after the initial boring to ensure maximum stability. before being transformed into recorders.
+The instrument blanks are left to rest for some time after having been turned into cylinders, and straightened again on the lathe if there has been any warping.
+After the initial boring they are again put aside to ensure maximum stability before being transformed into recorders.

 When making the head joint the the wood's growth rings are generally set vertically.
 This reduces the risk of cracks near the windway, since these are more prone to happen across the rings, as shown in the drawing opposite.
 Moisture absorption is also better this way, since condensation formed while blowing can penetrate between the fibres this way.